isomerpages/mlaw-rom/_information-for-moneylenders/information-for-licensed-moneylenders.md

    (xi) Whether the transferee is related or have any connections with any persons (e.g. acquaintances/friends/family members/associates etc.) who has ever been involved in the business of moneylending or debt collecting or has ever applied for a moneylending licence (if yes, state the person’s name, the business name, relationship etc.)

-7.4 Do note that for all the above updates, the licensee must first [submit](https://licence1.business.gov.sg) the online application and obtain approval from the Registry of Moneylenders before it could proceed with the update/changes.
-After the licensee has received the approval from the Registry of Moneylenders, it may then update this information with ACRA.
+7.4 Do note that for all the above updates, the licensee must first [submit](https://licence1.business.gov.sg) the online application and obtain approval from the Registry before it could proceed with the update/changes.
+After the licensee has received the approval from the Registry, it may then update this information with ACRA.
 <br>
 <br>